gojasper/devops-takehome-public/README.md

 - **K8s proficiency**: Understanding of K8s resources, networking, and best practices
 - **Helm proficiency**: Chart structure, templating, and config management

-You can use your own creative judgement to expand upon each task if it would help to demonstrate a more thorough understanding of k8s, Helm, and Docker.

 ## Time Estimate

-This exercise should take less than 3 hours to complete.
+You **do not** need to spend more than 2 hours on this exercise.
+Get as far as you can.
+We'll discuss this takehome exercise during your technical interview.

 ## Questions

-If you run into any issues preventing work on this take home exercise, reach out to us.
+Reach out to us if you run into any issues preventing work on this takehome exercise.